mumbleskates/bilrost/README.md

 personal purposes, this is true.
 Perhaps the same will be even true for you as well.

-2. **Could the bilrost encoding be implemented as a serializer for [Serde][se]?**
+2. **Could the Bilrost encoding be implemented as a serializer for [Serde][se]?**

 Probably not, though `serde` experts are free to weigh in.
-There are multiple complications with trying to serialize bilrost messages with Serde:
+There are multiple complications with trying to serialize Bilrost messages with Serde:

 - Bilrost fields bear a numbered tag, and currently there appears to be no mechanism suitable for this in `serde`.